Agramm18/Patient_Management_System_v.05/docs/archive/ARCHIVE.md

 - System-account list display implemented
 - Selected account password update implemented

+The final account lookup still accepts any existing account rather than only the system accounts displayed to the user.

 ### Pending Access Requests

 - Department menu and range validation implemented
 - Department-specific job menu classes added
-- System department display guard added
+- System-department display guard added
-- Access-request insert implemented with selected department and default job and role values
+- Access-request insertion implemented with the selected department and default job and role values
 - Access-request listing query added under `Repository.ServiceRepository.AdminServices`

+Job and role selection, duplicate handling, review decisions, and account activation remain incomplete.

-### First Menu and Service Baseline
+### Initial Menu and Service Baseline

-- `MenuControllerParrent` introduced for local-admin and admin role routing
+- Role-aware local-admin and admin menu routing introduced
-- `MenuFlow` introduced for validated numeric choices
+- `MenuFlow` added for validated numeric choices
-- `MenuValues` introduced to transfer role and menu choice
+- A menu context value introduced to transfer role and selected option
-- `ServiceController` introduced as a role-aware dispatcher
+- `ServiceController` introduced as a service dispatcher
-- On 2026-06-18, admin option 1 was connected directly to `ShowCurrentRequests`
+- On 2026-06-18, the first admin option was connected directly to `ShowCurrentRequests`

-### Menu Refactor
+### Intermediate Menu Refactor

-On 2026-06-24 and 2026-06-25, the menu structure changed:
+On 2026-06-24 and 2026-06-25:

 - Admin and local-admin menus moved under `ServiceMenus/ParrentMenus`
-- Empty `RequestMenu` child menu added
-- Empty `SubMenuController` added and injected into `FrontController`
+- Empty `RequestMenu` and `SubMenuController` placeholders were added
-- `MenuValues` changed to parent, role, and child context
+- The menu context expanded to parent, role, and child values
-- Admin parent menu reduced to five options
+- The admin parent menu was reduced to five options
-- Logging calls migrated to the new typed logging facade
+- Logging calls migrated to the typed logging facade

-As a result of the unfinished refactor, the current `ServiceController` role handlers only log startup. `ShowCurrentRequests` still exists but is no longer called by the active runtime.
+That intermediate state disconnected `ShowCurrentRequests` and left role handlers that only logged startup.

+### Typed Menu and Service-Action Refactor

+On 2026-07-22 and 2026-07-23:

+- Numeric parent and child contexts were replaced by `MenuContextStructure(userRole, action)`.
+- `MenuOption` and `ServiceAction` were introduced.
+- All five admin labels were mapped to stable typed actions.
+- `MenuController` was replaced by `MenuControllerParent`.
+- `SubMenuController` was removed from the controller graph and source tree.
+- The selected action was forwarded through `FrontController` to `ServiceController`.
+- `ADMIN_USER_REQUESTS` was connected to `ShowCurrentRequests`.
+- Unknown role IDs were rejected explicitly.

+The remaining four admin actions and `LOCAL_ADMIN_DASHBOARD` currently reach the unsupported-action exception.
+There is no repeated menu loop or connected logout action.

 ### Logging